Bill Higginson (cricketer)

-Thomas William Higginson, MBE (born 6 November 1936 in Esher, Surrey) is an English former first-class cricketer.
+Thomas William Higginson, MBE (6 November 1936 – August 2025) was an English first-class cricketer.

 Known as Bill, he represented Middlesex in three first-class matches and once for L. C. Stevens XI in 1961, against Cambridge University, where Bill batted above Sir Len Hutton.

-He became the youngest ever recipient of the M.C.C> Advanced Coaching Certificate aged only 20.
+He became the youngest ever recipient of the M.C.C.
+Advanced Coaching Certificate aged only 20.

 He later served as a coach and umpire.
-In later years, he was subsequently awarded the MBE for his community service.
+In 2020, he was awarded the MBE for his community service.